lkodinsson/MARS/Basic/PHB.md

 Reactions are two seconds long (like a swift action), but you can only use them if you meet the conditions for that action.
 If you use a Reaction when it is not your turn, it uses two seconds worth of time from your next turn and you cannot use a reaction again until your next turn begins.

 Extended actions take time that is longer than a single turn (longer than six seconds).
-Once started they can be stopped at any point in their duration, so long as it is your turn.
+Once started they can be interrupted at any point in their duration, so long as it is your turn.

 In addition to the following basic actions, characters may perform maneuvers or cast spells with an action speed specified by those actions.